wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-elastic-scale-working-with-dapper.md

                         );
     }

 The call to the [OpenConnectionForKey](http://msdn.microsoft.com/zh-cn/library/azure/dn807226.aspx) API replaces the default creation and opening of a SQL Client connection.
-The [OpenConnectionForKey](http://msdn.microsoft.com/zh-cn/library/azure/dn807226.aspx) call takes the arguments that are required for data dependent routing:through Elastic Scale
+The [OpenConnectionForKey](http://msdn.microsoft.com/zh-cn/library/azure/dn807226.aspx) call takes the arguments that are required for data dependent routing:

 -    The shard map to access the data dependent routing interfaces
 -    The sharding key to identify the shardlet
 -    The credentials (user name and password) to connect to the shard

 The shard map object creates a connection to the shard that holds the shardlet for the given sharding key.
-The Elastic Scale APIs also tag the connection to implement its consistency guarantees.
+The elastic database client APIs also tag the connection to implement its consistency guarantees.
 Since the call to [OpenConnectionForKey](http://msdn.microsoft.com/zh-cn/library/azure/dn807226.aspx) returns a regular SQL Client connection object, the subsequent call to the **Execute** extension method from Dapper follows the standard Dapper practice.

-Queries work very much the same way – you first open the connection using [OpenConnectionForKey](http://msdn.microsoft.com/zh-cn/library/azure/dn807226.aspx) from the Elastic Scale API.
+Queries work very much the same way – you first open the connection using [OpenConnectionForKey](http://msdn.microsoft.com/zh-cn/library/azure/dn807226.aspx) from the client API.
 Then you use the regular Dapper extension methods to map the results of your SQL query into .NET objects:

     using (SqlConnection sqlconn = shardingLayer.ShardMap.OpenConnectionForKey(
                     key: tenantId1,